freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 ```

-The user is able to use the names of the methods of `SmallBusiness` because they are
+The user can reference the methods of `SmallBusiness` because they are
 in the declared nodes of the namespace identified by `SmallBusiness`, and they are imported in the
 `DryCleaner` namespace by the import statement in the scope file.

 ## Recursive Imports

-Sometimes you want to add not only the declared nodes of the imported namespace, but its imported
+Sometimes you may want to include not only the declared nodes of the imported namespace, but its imported
 nodes as well.
 In the example above, where a sort of inheritance is defined, you would want the
 methods of the superclass of the superclass also to be included.
 We can define this in the scope
 file by simply adding the keyword `recursive` in front of the import.
 Each import in the list can